 Help With Real Estate Contracts

 - Google – We’ll be honest, we have mixed feelings about this one.
 Google is both the best and worst thing to happen to real estate in the past 100 years.
 We believe in the free flow of information and as evidenced by this website, we love to help buyers and sellers better understand the world of real estate contracts.
 But there is a downside to this as well and it’s not exclusive to real estate.
 Because Google gives us insight into industries and practices that we never had before, it creates a false sense of knowledge about things that while we may know more about than before, we are still no experts in.
 Having access to this information is indeed helpful, but it does not compare to working in a field or experiencing the information firsthand.
 Training, skills, study – all of these still apply in the real world.
-Doctors talk about it all the time – how many times have you looked at WebMD and determined you have either the flu, cancer, or the bubonic plague?
-We post the articles on this site to help give you the general knowledge to understand real estate, but it should never replace advice and information from experts and those with the knowledge of your particular transaction or situation.
-If people wish to know what is a process for sealing a criminal records, they need to check out this link and hire the best lawyers fro the same.
+Doctors talk about it all the time – how many times have you looked at WebMD and determined you have either the flu, cancer, or bubonic plague?
+We post the articles on this site to help give you the general knowledge to understand real estate, but it should never replace advice and information from experts and those with knowledge of your particular transaction or situation.

 - Your Realtor – Your agent is one of the best sources for help with real estate contracts.
-They have been working alongside you on your purchase or sale and have seen the contract in question and know a lot about you from working so closely with you.
-They have a level of understanding that few have, because they are so involved in the process.
-Not only do they have the intimate knowledge of your particular situations, but they often can see the big picture.
-They know all the players and moving parts of your particular deal and with that knowledge can determine who knows the most about any given piece of the puzzle.
-They know how the contracts work in their particular state (remember, every state has different laws and you can approach the Houston The Law Offices of Michael H. Pham to know about the changes found in each state) and they know what they can and cannot advise you on.
+They have been working alongside you on your purchase or sale and have seen the contract in question, and know a lot about you from working so closely with you.
+They have a level of understanding that few have because they are so involved in the process.
+Not only do they have intimate knowledge of your particular situations, but they often can see the big picture.
+They know all the players and moving parts of your particular deal and, with that knowledge, can determine who knows the most about any given piece of the puzzle.
+They know how the contracts work in their particular state (remember, every state has different laws) and they know what they can and cannot advise you on.
 They know when to turn to someone better qualified to answer the questions.

 - Lawyers – This should always be a last resort as once you cross this line, it’s usually hard to come back.
 Typically, once you start asking lawyers questions, everyone gets nervous and starts hiring their own attorneys.
 This can lead to a standoff of epic proportions that could have been avoided.
 In Texas, our promulgated contracts call for mediation first, so that does help resolve issues without the courts, but you should still hire a lawyer at that point, so it will cost you money.
 Be especially aware of combining Google and this method as there are a ton of legal advice websites out there, but if you read the fine print, you’ll often find disclaimers about using such advice.
 As we mentioned previously, the facts and details are crucial to getting the right kind of help with real estate contracts, so a “quick question” often isn’t so quick (or advised), because in order to properly answer the questions, the lawyer will need all of the facts first.